nexeth/bun-template/README.md

 ## Features

-- **Bun Ready:** This template is preconfigured with Bun, a fast and simple framework for building web applications.
+- **Bun Ready:** This template is preconfigured with Bun, a fast and simple framework for building web applications.'

+- **TypeScript** This template is built with TypeScript and includes a ready to go tsconfig setup

 - **ESLint Integration:** Ensure code quality with ESLint, including TypeScript support and a pre-configured set of rules.